simdjson/simdjson_experiments_vldb2019/README.md

 We use a simple Makefile to execute the docker scripts.

 Requirements:
 - Linux
-- Docker (we need privileged access).
+- Docker (you need privileged access).

 Hardware:
 - AVX2-compatible processing (Intel, AMD).